UsamaIsrarDev/introduction-to-software-engineering/foundation-of-software-engineering/introduction-to-software-engineering/00_step.md

 ### Example : Imagine two people both want to create an e-commerce website.

 #### People as a coder approach
-  - Description - Starts coding immediately without planning, documentation, or testing.
+>  - Description: Starts coding immediately without planning, documentation, or testing.
-  - Result - Works at first, but breaks easily, hard to update.
+>  - Result: Works at first, but breaks easily, hard to update.

 #### People as a software engineer approach
-  - Description - Plans requirements, designs the system architecture, writes clean modular code, tests it, and maintains version control.
+>  - Description: Plans requirements, designs the system architecture, writes clean modular code, tests it, and maintains version control.
-  - Result - Stable, scalable, and easy to update.
+>  - Result: Stable, scalable, and easy to update.

 The second approach is software engineering.